karendolan/paella-opencast/README.md

 This will create a server that will serve local copies of files under `build/` and will serve a canned `episode.json` and `me.json`, but will proxy everything else (like series information) to matterhorn.dce.harvard.edu.

-To play a video in the test server, take a URL from production (matterhorn.dce.harvard.edu) and replace the host with localhost:3000.
+To play a video in the test server, take a URL from production (matterhorn.dce.harvard.edu) and replace the host with `localhost:3000`.
 Make sure you use the https protocol.

+If you want to run it under http instead of https, you can run the test server with `node test-server.js --use-http`.

 Tests
 -----